This week, we bring you the Top 10 Consulting firms in New York – the power center of the world.

 Should you apply for this office?
 It is focused on the key practice areas of IT infrastructure, analytics, mobile, customer service, cloud computing, and security.
 It’s a highly technical office, and strategy work you do will largely be diagnostic – pre-sales to IBM’s implementation services.

-Honorable Mentions for boutique consulting firms in NYC (not big enough to make our top firms list, but still cool places to work and great places to start or advance careers):
+These are the top boutique consulting firms in New York (not big enough to make our top firms list, but still cool places to work and great places to start or advance careers):

 - The Brattle Group is an economic anti-trust consulting firm with an office in New York and HQ in Cambridge, MA.